ikhansergio/FPGA_UDP_Offloading_Library/library/AXISx8_RGMII_BRIDGE/docs/KSZ9031_Def_Constraint.md

 # SDC constraint example for the KSZ9031 in default mode.
-No MDIO registers access after reset.
+Access to MDIO registers is not performed after a reset.
 All MDIO registers are in default state.

 The KSZ9031 chip's RGMII TX interface requires a default 2 ns (90-degree) shift for the TXC clock.
 To achieve this, two 125 MHz clocks must be generated, with one shifted by 90 degrees using either a PLL or a delay line.
 Generate the clock signals CLK_125MHZ and CLK_125MHZ_90 (a copy of CLK_125MHZ phase-shifted by 90 degrees) based on the reference signal CLK_100MHZ supplied by the board:
 ```